lindhor/geoportal-server-catalog-wiki/Configure-geoportal-to-search-other-catalogs.md

    * Update parameters to proper value.
       * url: url to the geoportal 2.x search instance
+      * type: the type should be "geoportal" for Esri Geoportal Server 2.x
       * enabled: if enabled, check box will be checked in the search drop down list by default
       * useProxy: indicate if the url will go through a proxy
       * disableContentType: set to true to disable contentType in the header